-· · · · · Employee Code of Conduct, its content and spirit]. thical Management Practice - (I) Does the company assess the ethics records of those it has business V (I) The Company will add related Under planning relationships with and include ethical conduct related clauses in the business regulations or programs depending on contracts? the actual operation (II) Has the company set up a dedicated unit to promote ethical corporate V (II) management under the board of directors, and does it regularly (at least once a depending on the actual operations. year) report to the board of directors on its ethical corporate management policy and program to prevent unethical conduct and monitor their implementation?
-(111) The Company will add related (III) V regulations or programs depending on Under planning appropriate communication and complaint channels, and properly the actual operation implemented such policies?
-7 (1V) The Company has established an (1V) Does the company have effective accounting and internal control systems in V effective accounting system and No major deviation place to enforce ethical corporate management?
-Does the internal audit unit internal control system; the internal follow the results of unethical conduct risk assessments and devise audit plans auditors regularly audit the compliance to audit compliance with the systems to prevent unethical conduct or hire with the preceding systems. outside accountants to perform the audits?
-(V) $\Delta D$ Does the company married internal and external othical companys management N7 Company's core values.
-In addition to (V) Does the company provide internal and external ethical corporate management v regular internal promotion, the No major deviation training programs on a regular basis? management team also organizes external training courses from time to י דדד mplementation of Complaint Procedures time to enhance the core value.
-Has the company established specific whistle-blowing and reward procedures, V (I) The Company has dedicated channels No major deviation (I) set up conveniently accessible whistle-blowing channels, and appointed (1) for reporting and complaining, and has appropriate personnel specifically responsible for handling complaints designated personnel to accept received from whistle-blowers? reported matters.
+Employee Code of Conduct, its content and spirit].
+II.
+E thical Management Practice (I) Does the company assess the ethics records of those it has business V (I) The Company will add related Under planning relationships with and include ethical conduct related clauses in the business regulations or programs depending on contracts? l the actual operation (II) Has the company set up a dedicated unit to promote ethical corporate V (II) 1 0 Under planning management under the board of directors, and does it regularly (at least once a depending on the actual operations. year) report to the board of directors on its ethical corporate management policy and program to prevent unethical conduct and monitor their TI C :11 11 1 1 1 (TIT) implementation?
+V (111) The Company will add related I Indon plannin a (111) Has the company established policies to prevent conflict of interests, provided V regulations or programs depending on Under planning appropriate communication and complaint channels, and properly implemented such policies? the actual operation implemented such poncies? $ m\rangle$ The Company has established an (IV) Does the company have effective accounting and internal control systems in V (11) effective accounting system and No major deviation (1) place to enforce ethical corporate management?
+Does the internal audit unit internal control system; the internal ivo major deviation follow the results of unethical conduct risk assessments and devise audit plans auditors regularly audit the compliance to audit compliance with the systems to prevent unethical conduct or hire with the preceding systems. outside accountants to perform the audits?
+(V) Ethics and morality are one of the Carolina and annual and annual Company's core values.
+In addition to (V) Does the company provide internal and external ethical corporate management V regular internal promotion, the No major deviation training programs on a regular basis? management team also organizes - external training courses from time to time to enhance the core value.
+III.
+I mplementation of Complaint Procedures (I) Has the company established specific whistle-blowing and reward procedures, V (I) The Company has dedicated channels No major deviation set up conveniently accessible whistle-blowing channels, and appointed for reporting and complaining, and has appropriate personnel specifically responsible for handling complaints designated personnel to accept received from whistle-blowers? reported matters.
 In the most recent year and as of the date of the Annual Report, no such incidents occurred.
-(II) After accepting a reported case, the (TT) Has the Company established any SOP for accepting reported misconducts, any V (11) Company's acceptance window shall No major deviation (11) tracking measures or confidentiality measures to be taken after an investigation ۲ immediately set up an investigation is completed? team to investigate the suspected 15 completed. illegal or inappropriate conduct
+Y 1 0 (II) After accepting a reported case, the (II) Has the Company established any SOP for accepting reported misconducts, any V Company's acceptance window shall No major deviation tracking measures or confidentiality measures to be taken after an investigation immediately set up an investigation is completed? team to investigate the suspected illegal or inappropriate conduct